subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Figure 15: Illustrating Frustration

 This was a new kind of magnetic behavior not seen before, and soon physicists came up with a model for it.
 As shown in figure 12, all the spins of ferromagnetic materials tend to align at $T=0$, while those in anti-ferromagnetic also tend to align but in opposite directions.
 Spin Glasses on the other hand do not exhibit any such regularity.
 Even at low temperatures, their spins can have different orientations as shown in the right hand side of the figure.
 This is a result of the fact that it is impossible to satisfy all the couplings at the same time.
 This results in a phenomenon called 'frustration' and arises whenever there exists a loop in which the product of the couplings is negative.
 As a result there is a proliferation of metstable states in disordered systems i.e., a spin glass system can have many more than two phases in low temperature equilibrium.
 The spin orientations in each of these phases looks seemingly random, like the temperature induced thermodynamic randomness we see in ferromagnets, but there is a difference between the two.
 The randomness in the ferromagnetic material gradually decreases as the temperature is reduced, and ultimately it becomes completely ordered at $T=0$.
-The randomness in the spin glass on the other hand becomes "frozen" as the temperature is reduced, and it maintains the randomness even at $T=0$.
+The randomness in spin values in a spin glass on the other hand becomes "frozen" as the temperature is reduced, and it maintains the randomness even at $T=0$.
 We will see in the next section that there are some order parameters that are able to capture the frozen disorder in a spin glass.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat16.png)